tanakamasayuki/EspHelper/README.md

 - `examples/JSON/CJson/BuildAndParse` – uses the cJSON wrapper to build, pretty-print, and parse documents with advanced manipulation.
 - `examples/FreeRTOS/Ringbuf/ByteBuffer` – uses `EspHelper::Ringbuffer` to push formatted strings into a BYTEBUF ring buffer and read them back immediately.
 - `examples/FreeRTOS/Ringbuf/FixedStruct` – statically allocates a no-split ring buffer for fixed-size structs, ideal for sensor pipelines or task-to-task messaging.
+- `examples/Utility/QrCode/AsciiConsole` – generates a QR code and prints it as ASCII art over `Serial`.
+- `examples/Utility/QrCode/M5Display` – draws a Wi-Fi provisioning QR code on an M5 device using M5Unified.
 - More sketches can be added as additional helpers land; each example focuses on a single concern so you can copy only what you need.

 ## Roadmap